 The Excel COVARIANCE.P function calculates the population covariance of two supplied sets of values.

 The function is new in Excel 2010 and so is not available in earlier versions of Excel.
-However, the Covariance.P function is simply an updated version of the Covar function that is available in earlier versions of Excel.
+However, the Covariance.P function is simply an updated version of the Covar function, which is available in earlier versions of Excel.

 Where array1 and array2 are two arrays of numeric values, that are of equal length.